shahpalash10/ApplyMate/README.md

-# AIJobs - Find Your Dream AI Career
+# Apply Mate - Find Your Dream Career

-An AI-powered platform that connects AI professionals with cutting-edge job opportunities.
+An AI-powered platform that connects professionals with cutting-edge job opportunities.
 Built with Next.js, React, Tailwind CSS, and framer-motion.

 ## Features